rht-labs/tech-exercise/docs/3-revenge-of-the-automated-testing/11-system-test.md

     ![sys-tests-jenkins-scan](images/sys-tests-jenkins-scan.png)

 4. This job can be manually run - but we want to automate everything!
 So let's join up the Jenkins front end pipeline to this suite of tests and only then promote our application.
-Open the `pet-battle/Jenkinsfile` and append the following snippet ot trigger the build of the downstream job under the heading `// 🥾 Trigger System Tests` as shown below:
+Open the `pet-battle/Jenkinsfile` and append the following snippet to trigger the build of the downstream job under the heading `// 🥾 Trigger System Tests` as shown below:

     ```groovy
             // 🥾 Trigger System Tests